Row64/Row64_Integrations/Oracle_Windows/ReadMe_Oracle_Windows.md

 Next, create the C##radmin7 user to access from Python.
 This user should use the temporary password: `temp7`

-!!! note
-    This is a common user, so the name is prefixed with `C##`.
+NOTE: This is a common user, so the name is prefixed with `C##`.
 A common user is a user that is known to the root and all pluggable databases.
 Using a common user will suffice for this test setup.

 In the command prompt, type: